jgorset/fandjango/README.md

 ### Users

-Fandjango saves users that have authorized your application in its `User` model.
+Fandjango saves clients that have authorized your application in its `User` model.
 You may access the corresponding model instance in `request.facebook.user`.

 Instances of the `User` model have the following properties: